MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/platform-specialization.md

 ::: zone-end

 Improving system design is the most effective approach to improving operations of any common platform.
-Through system design improvements, stability can increase and business interruptions can decrease.
-Design of individual systems is out of scope for the environment view taken throughout the Cloud Adoption Framework.
-As a complement to this framework, the Azure Architecture Framework provides best practices for improving the resiliency and design of a specific system.
-Those design improvements can be applied to the systems design of a platform or a specific workload.
+Through system-design improvements, stability can increase and business interruptions can decrease.
+Design of individual systems is out of scope for the environment view that is taken throughout Cloud Adoption Framework for Azure.

+As a complement to Cloud Adoption Framework, Azure Architecture Framework provides best practices for improving the resiliency and design of a specific system.
+Those design improvements can be applied to the systems design of either a platform or a specific workload.

-The Azure Architecture Framework focuses on improvement across five pillars of system design:
+Azure Architecture Framework focuses on improvement across five pillars of system design:

-- **Scalability:** Scaling the common platform assets to handle increased load.
+- **Scalability**: Scaling the common platform assets to handle increased load
-- **Availability:** Decreasing business interruptions by improving uptime potential.
+- **Availability**: Reducing business interruptions by improving uptime potential
-- **Resiliency:** Improve recovery times to reduce duration of interruptions.
+- **Resiliency**: Improving recovery times to reduce the duration of interruptions
-- **Security:** Protect applications and data from external threats.
+- **Security**: Protecting applications and data from external threats
-- **Management:** Operational processes specific to those common platform assets.
+- **Management**: Operational processes specific to those common platform assets

-Most business interruptions equate to some form of technical debt, or deficiency in the architecture.
-For existing deployments, systems design improvements can be viewed as payments against existing technical debt.
-For new deployments, systems design improvements can be viewed as avoidance of technical debt.
-The next tab, "Automated remediation", looks at ways to address technical debt that can't or shouldn't be addressed.
+Technical debt and architectural flaws cause most business interruptions.
+For existing deployments, you can view system-design improvements as payments against existing technical debt.
+For new deployments, you can view those improvements as avoidance of technical debt.

+The following **Automated remediation** tab shows ways to remediate technical debt that can't or shouldn't be addressed.

 Learn more about [Azure Architecture Framework](https://docs.microsoft.com/azure/architecture/guide/pillars) to improve system design.